HassenIO/learn-solidity-with-foundry/README.md

 ## Hints & Solutions

-Some challenges have hints in the corresponding `tests/CHALLENGE_ID/` folder, called `HINT.md`.
+Some challenges have hints in the corresponding `src/CHALLENGE_ID/` folder, called `HINT.md`.

+The hint is also available by running `make hint id=001`

 In case you can't find the solution, have a look in the `solutions/` folder then in the id of the challenge.
 But do not despair, make a search about what you missed and try experimenting until you grasp what was missing.